Tennessee Waltz: Other contemporary versions

 The success of the Patti Page version led to covers by Les Paul with Mary Ford (Capitol 1316) and Jo Stafford (Columbia 39065) both of which reached the Top Ten – Stafford's at No. 7 and Paul/Ford at No. 6 (the latter was a double-sided hit with "Little Rock Getaway" reaching number 18).
 Also in 1951, the version by Guy Lombardo and his Royal Canadians (Decca 27336) reached No. 6 in the US.
 Guy Lombardo's version sold nearly 600,000 copies while Les Paul sold 500,000 copies by May 1951.

 The Fontane Sisters made their first solo recording cutting "Tennessee Waltz" in a November 1950 session at RCA Victor Studios in New York City; the track would reach the Top 20 in 1951.
 In addition, the original version – credited to Pee Wee King – was re-released to reach No. 6 C&W in 1951.
 A further 100,000 copies were sold in addition to the 300,000 copies sold in the previous release.

 Spike Jones and his City Slickers recorded a parody featuring a duet with singers sporting Yiddish accents, and this version reached No. 13 in January 1951.
-A version by Anita O'Day & the All Stars Top Songs reached No. 24.
+A version by Anita O'Day and the All Stars Top Songs reached No. 24.

 Other recordings were made by Petula Clark for the UK market, and by Chiemi Eri for the Japanese market.